CostiaB/flow_modeling/README.md

 # Flow modeling in a flat channel with electrodes
 ![Modeling example](info/Studio_Project(1).gif?raw=true)

 In this project, you can find scripts for calculating the Navier-Stokes equation and the Convective diffusion equation to understand speed, pressure, and concentration distribution.
-You can change parameters such as electrode width and height, distance between electrodes, etc. To run this scripts you need torch and CUDA.
+You can change parameters such as electrode width and height, the distance between electrodes, etc. To run this script you need torch and CUDA

 ## How to use
 ### To calc Navier-Stokes equation
 1. If you need to change channel and electrodes params in params_channel_shape.py
-2. If you need to change initial values for Navier-Stokes equation in params_to_calc.py
+2. If you need to change initial values for the Navier-Stokes equation in params_to_calc.py
 3. Start calc_navier.py
 Arguments for calc_navier.py: